shanujaiswal/Practice_Project/Python/Notes/1) Python Notes.md

 ## File I/O in Python

+# Python File Open

+--> File handling is an important part of any web application.
 --> File I/O (Input/Output) in Python allows reading from and writing to files.
+--> Python has several functions for creating, reading, updating, and deleting files.
 --> Python provides built-in functions to handle file operations efficiently.
+==> File Handling

 1. File Handling Modes
    When working with files, you need to specify the mode:
    --> "r" Read (default mode).
 Opens file for reading; error if file doesn't exist.
    --> "w" Write.
 Creates a new file or overwrites an existing one.
    --> "a" Append.
-Opens file for writing but preserves existing content.
+Opens file for writing but preserves existing content.will create a file if the specified file does not exists
    --> "r+" Read and Write.
 File must exist.
    --> "w+" Write and Read.
-Creates a new file or overwrites an existing one.
+Creates a new file or overwrites an existing one.Note: the "w" method will overwrite the entire file.
    --> "a+" Append and Read.
 Creates file if it doesn’t exist.
-   --> 'x' create a new file and open it for writing --> 'b' binary mode
-   --> 't' text mode (default)
+   --> 'x' create a new file and open it for writing returns an error if the file exists --> 'b' binary mode -- x = open('demofile.txt', 'b') --> 't' text mode (default)
    --> '+' open a disk file for updating (reading and writing)
    ![Difference between modes a, a+, w, w+, and r+ in built-in open function](image-23.png)